stefanom/fably/README.md

 ## Short term

+* make sure that it works with the WM8960 Audio HAT
 * make the query guard system more sophisticated
 * look into ways to make the stories more divergent

 ## Longer term

-* get it to work with other RPI sound cards
 * get it to work on ESP32-based boards
 * get it to work with other APIs
 * get it to work with models hosted on the local network